Raeesha-Rahiman/Vendor-Data-Analaysis/README.md

 # Vendor Performance Analysis
 # Overview
-This project evaluates the performance of multiple vendors and provides insights into **sales prices, freight costs, and profitability**.
-It involves **data extraction and transformation using SQL**, **data analysis and hypothesis testing in Python**, and **visualization in Power BI**.

-The goal is to identify high-performing vendors, analyze freight impact on sales margins, and recommend strategies for cost optimization.
+This project aims to analyze and report on vendor performance using a complete data pipeline built with Python, MySQL, and Power BI.
+The project includes data extraction, transformation and analysis, and the creation of an interactive report for deep insights into vendor efficiency and compliance.

 ## 🎯 Objectives
-- Assess vendor performance based on sales and freight data.
+Assess and compare vendor performance on key metrics.
-- Understand the relationship between freight cost and sales price.
-- Perform **hypothesis testing** to verify if freight significantly impacts total sales.
-- Build an interactive **Power BI dashboard** for visualization and decision-making.
+Identify top and low-performing vendors using visual analytics.
+Generate actionable insights to improve procurement and supply chain decisions.

 - ## 🗂️ Dataset Description
 | Table Name | Description |